bitemyapp/teef/posts/2014-12-31-functional-education.md

 ### Weaknesses

 Deeply pedagogically unsound.
-The monkey-see monkey-do process is a good warm-up, not a good way to learn the entirety of Haskell.
-Desperately needs exercises where the student isn't shown the answer.
-Very little in the way of cogent explanations for most of the harder topics like Functor/Applicative/Monad.
+The monkey-see monkey-do process is a warm-up, not an effective way to learn Haskell.
+Desperately needs exercises.
+Very little in the way of cogent explanations for any of the topics that learners struggle with (folding, functor, applicative, monad).
+This problem is worsened by the lack of exercises.

 Leans way too much on Functor/Applicative/Monad instances that lend themselves to bad intuitions.
 Does nothing to attempt to alienate these bad intuitions.